jeffreytse/jekyll-jeffreytse-blog/_posts/2021-04-09-the-alternative-expressions-in-english.md

   - It'd be nice if we could doing something
   - Did you hear about something
   - How come you two did something
+  - What are you on about?
+  - Can you budge up?